manuparra/WALLABY_database/README.md

 sudo apt install postgresql postgresql-contrib postgis sudo apt-get install postgresql-12-pgsphere
 ```

-Assuming you have PostgreSQL set up correctly, from there you will be able to run the [`init.sh`](init.sh)
+Once you have the dependencies you will need to initialise the database with the SQL scripts in the [`src/`](src/) subdirectory.
+To do this you can run the line below for each of the scripts in that directory.
+This is also how you can update an existing instance of the WALLABY database when there have been changes to the repository.

 ```
-./init.sh
+psql -h localhost -U admin -d wallabydb -f src/01-users.sql
 ```

-You may need to create a default user and database.
-This [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) may help with this.

 ## orm